ADVERTISEMENT

 2. Write an Ancestor’s Biography

 You probably know more about certain people on your tree than anyone else in the world.
 Why not honor one by writing up a brief biographical sketch?
 Start by creating a timeline of that person’s life, based on your research discoveries and family memories.
 Write up several paragraphs that put the chronology into a narrative format.
 Add quotes from newspaper articles, oral history interviews, wills or other sources you’ve discovered.
-Throw in a few pictures—of the person, or of a place or document associated with her or him.
+Throw in a few pictures—of the person, of a place or a document associated with her or him.

 Once you’ve written this up, find the perfect place to publish it.
 Upload a version to that person’s profile on your online public tree or attach the biography to your ancestor’s profile in a community or global tree website such as FamilySearch or Geni, so all linked descendants might easily find it.
 See whether a genealogical or historical society local to your ancestor’s home would like to publish it in its newsletter.
 Another option is donating a digital copy to FamilySearch’s digitized collection.